aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pdfbookmarkentry/_index.md

 ```

-name of destination.
+Gets name of destination.
 If destination name is set, the destination will be defined as a named destination with this name.

 **Returns:**
 java.lang.String